listnt/qtTcpClient/README.md

   - 🔴 Red circle = Disconnected from server
 - **User Counter**: Shows the number of currently connected users
 - **Response Area**: Displays server responses and echo messages

-## License

-This project is part of a Qt assignment and is intended for educational purposes.